Kate Bishop (Marvel Cinematic Universe)

-Katherine Bishop, more commonly known as Kate Bishop, is a fictional character portrayed by Hailee Steinfeld in the Marvel Cinematic Universe (MCU) media franchise—based on the Marvel Comics character of the same name.
+Katherine "Kate" Elizabeth Bishop is a character portrayed by Hailee Steinfeld in the Marvel Cinematic Universe (MCU) media franchise based on the Marvel Comics character of the same name.
 Bishop is depicted as a champion archer who grew up idolizing Avenger Clint Barton after he inadvertently saved her life during the Battle of New York.
 Years later, she meets him and partners with him to uncover a criminal conspiracy and becomes his protégé.
+She is later recruited by Kamala Khan.

-Bishop made her MCU debut in the miniseries Hawkeye (2021).
-Steinfeld's portrayal of Bishop has been well received by fans and critics.
-The character is expected to return in future MCU media.
-An alternate version of the character is set to appear in the upcoming animated series Marvel Zombies (2024).
+Steinfeld first appeared as the character in the Disney+ miniseries Hawkeye (2021).
+She reprised the role for a cameo appearance in the film The Marvels (2023).
+She also voiced alternate versions of the character in the third season of the animated series What If...?
+(2024) as well as Marvel Zombies (2025).
+Steinfeld's portrayal has been well received by fans and critics.
+Clara Stack plays a young version of the character in Hawkeye.

 Concept and creation

 Kate Bishop was created by Allan Heinberg and Jim Cheung for Young Avengers #1 (April 2005), and becomes a founding member of the titular team using Clint Barton's arrows as a weapon.
 Because Barton had sacrificed himself in Avengers #502, Captain America gifted her the Hawkeye mantle.
-Prior to this, as a teenager, she was assaulted in Central Park which led her to take up intense combat training and self-defense in order to heal from the trauma she felt afterwards.
+Prior to this, as a teenager, she was assaulted in Central Park which led her to take up intense combat training and self-defense to heal from the trauma she felt afterwards.
 In later appearances after Barton's revival, she developed a mentor-mentee relationship with him and was a main eponymous character in Matt Fraction and David Aja's series Hawkeye (2012), the "All-New Hawkeye" series by Jeff Lemire and Ramon Perez (2015), a solo 16-issue Hawkeye series written by Kelly Thompson from 2016 to 2018 and an upcoming 2021 five-part miniseries by Marieke Nijkamp and Enid Balám.

 Ben Pearson of /Film found it that Bishop's comic interpretation made her out as being "a young, headstrong woman, out to make a name for herself and refusing to take shit from anyone", and Renner relented that Bishop was "a better version of me and the sentiment of that is the fiber of what Hawkeye is, adding that he was delighted to shepherd an "amazing character" onscreen.
 He believed that Bishop's involvement in Hawkeye shows how Barton is "a superhero without superpowers and [how he gets to] teach someone else to be a superhero without super powers" in Bishop.
 Paul Tassi of Forbes stated that Marvel was "betting big" on Bishop's involvement in the MCU with her being a "force for them, perhaps bigger than [Renner's Barton] Hawkeye himself ever was."